UltimateAbhinav/Auction_Website/README.md

    - The input is given by the user in which they can add the image and decsription of the project with their respective desired prices to bid.

+   - Used MongoDB to store the data of the items added by the user.

 ## Contact